 Advanced mode of this ape index calculator.

 Wingspan to height ratio: result interpretation

 When you already know how to measure your ape ratio, you need to know that most of society has a neutral ape index, which means it equals around 1.
 The negative ape index (below 1) means that your wingspan is lower than your height.
 On the other hand, a positive ape index (above 1) means that your wingspan is greater than your height.

 As mentioned above, having a greater arm span in some sports may be beneficial.
 For example, if you have a greater wingspan to height ratio in martial arts, your opponent is within your fighting distance, and you can send more accurate punches.

 Learn how many newtons of force is in your punch with the human punch force calculator 🥊

 Another example is ball sports, where you must block or throw something.
 A greater arm span means that it is easier to reach a ball (e.g., goalkeepers in any sport that uses a ball), or to generate a more significant acceleration when throwing objects (this rule can relate to any ball sport – like basketball – or athletics, such as, e.g., in the heptathlon where you throw a javelin and a shot put).

 Finally, a greater wingspan to height ratio is beneficial in swimming or climbing.
-When swimming, you can accelerate quicker and use less energy to cover a similar distance than opponents with shorter arms (by the way, do you want to know how many calories you burn by swimming?).
+When swimming, you can accelerate quicker and use less energy to cover a similar distance than opponents with shorter arms (by the way, do you want to know how many calories you burn by swimming?, check the swimming calorie calculator).
 And last but not least, when climbing, you can grab holds that are further away with a greater ape index.

 Below you can find our ranking of sports where having a greater wingspan to height ratio is perceived as favorable: